Play Omaha Hi Lo Poker Online 2024

 Straight Five sequential cards straight

-Three of a Kind Three cards of the same value (the other two cards are irrelevant) cards-three-of-kind
+Three of a Kind Three cards of the same value (the other two cards are irrelevant) three of a kind

-Two Pair Two cards of the same value and two different cards of the same value (the fifth card is irrelevant) cards-two-pair
+Two Pair Two cards of the same value and two different cards of the same value (the fifth card is irrelevant) two pair

-One Pair Two cards of the same value (the other three cards are irrelevant) cards-one-pair
+One Pair Two cards of the same value (the other three cards are irrelevant) one pair

-High Card None of the above; defer to the highest-value card in the hand five playing cards, all different
+High Card None of the above, defer to the highest-value card in the high card

 Omaha Low Hand Rankings